 - Realign slightly crooked teeth without the need for orthodontic treatment

 - Reshape slightly misshapen teeth that can disturb a smile’s symmetry.
 Significantly changing contours can create difficulty in keeping clean.
 Poorly cleaned veneers can cause your breath to smell.

 - Restore minor chips and surface cracks that aren’t severe enough to threaten the tooth’s health and integrity

 The Final Touches to a Smile Makeover

 Depending on the severity of your smile’s condition, porcelain veneers may not be enough to completely restore your smile’s beauty.
 Patients with significantly poor oral health may require a full smile improvement, which may include orthodontic treatment and other restorative dentistry procedures.
 Because of their diversity and discreet appearance, veneers are often used as the finishing touch to a smile makeover, providing a newly-restored smile with a lifelike new face.
 Dr. Fondriest will perform a comprehensive examination to determine the extent of damage to your smile, and then consult with you about your goals and expectations before determining the appropriate course of treatment.

 Learn more about how to upgrade your smile

+Our goal is to give you the best cosmetic dental treatment for you.
 Dr. James Fondriest also holds highly-respected academic appointments at the Pankey Institute in Key Biscayne, FL; the Spear Institute in Scottsdale, AZ and is a former Adjunct Associate Professor in the Department of Prosthodontics at the University of Florida Dental School.
 Dr. Fondriest combines his impressive array of experience with modern technology and caring, compassionate, and knowledgeable staff, and we proudly serve patients from Chicago and all surrounding communities.
-To schedule your smile restoration or smile improvement consultation, call our office today at (847) 234-0517.
+To schedule your smile restoration or smile consultation, call our office today at (847) 234-0517.